dekoza/mtgpl/ONC.rst

 :mtgtip:`Norn's Choirmaster<https://cards.scryfall.io/border_crop/front/1/d/1da10c9f-4c9f-4eee-8480-665c453215d4.jpg?1675905572|https://scryfall.com/card/onc/8/norns-choirmaster?utm_source=api>`
    Flying, first strike

    Whenever a commander you control enters the battlefield or attacks, proliferate.
-(Choose any number of permanents and/or players, then give each another counter kind of each kind they already have.)
+(Choose any number of permanents and/or players, then give each another counter of each kind already there.)

 :mtgtip:`Norn's Decree<https://cards.scryfall.io/border_crop/front/7/6/76f28aa2-1c18-4d58-a3f9-6cd5b49280d8.jpg?1675905575|https://scryfall.com/card/onc/9/norns-decree?utm_source=api>`
-   Whenever one or more creatures an opponent controls deal combat damage to you, that player gets a poison counter.
+   Whenever one or more creatures an opponent controls deal combat damage to you, that opponent gets a poison counter.

    Whenever a player attacks, if one or more players being attacked are poisoned, the attacking player draws a card.